Shooting in North Bergen, New Jersey leaves 1 dead, 4 wounded

 Authorities believe the incident may have started inside a residence and spilled out onto the street.

-One person was taken to Jersey City Medical Center after being shot in the head and was pronounced dead.
+One person was taken to Jersey City Medical Center with a gunshot wound in the head and was pronounced dead.

 Police are trying to determine what led to the shooting.
-As many as three people are being sought.
+Authorities are looking for as many as three people who fled the scene.

 The Hudson County Prosecutor's Office and North Bergen Police are investigating.